priyanka235262/Weba-Application-Deployment/README.md

 Web Application Deployment

-This project is about a web application deployment - 1.Python flask application
+This project is about a web application deployment -Python flask application